exonet/server-check/README.md

 * PHP: sending email
 * PHP: php -v does not generate errors (all modules could be loaded)
 * MySQL: able to login with the password in mysql.conf
-* MySQL: able to log in on phpMyAdmin.
+* MySQL: able to log in to phpMyAdmin.
 * E-mail: able to connect to dovecot (POP3/IMAP)
 * E-mail: able to connect to exim and deliver a message
 * E-mail: mail should be filtered by SpamAssassin
-* E-mail: able to log in on roundcube.
+* E-mail: able to access roundcube.
 * FTP: able to connect, upload and download a file